voraczech/voraczech.com/content/en/travel/tips.md

 #### Middle seat takes armrests

 An unwritten rule I found in the past.
 The only privilege a middle seat passanger can have.
-This rule is handy especially if you are in the middle (pun intended).
+This rule is handy (pun intended) especially if you are in the middle.

-#### Last call is not last call (for low-cost airlines)
+#### Last call may not be last call (for low-cost airlines)

 Not to waste time, some airlines make last call almost immediately after a gate is opened.

 #### If you use low-cost airlines, be prepared a bad experience may come

 And then abandon the airline.
 It may be the next flight or the 100th one.
 It is a risk worth trying until things go wrong.
-Even paying an additional fee for _anything_ is worth the chance.
+Even paying an additional fee for _something_ is worth the chance.
 And possibly money you have saved so far.
 Move on then.

 #### Be acceptably late but still prepared

-Airports are a magic place where being (acceptably) late is always better than being on time.
+Airports are a magic place where being acceptably late is always better than being on time.
 It does not matter you drop off your baggage last, it will be on top (better for you).
-It does not matter you get on the plane last if you are on time.
+It does not matter you get on the plane last if you are still on time.
 When the first people are in the plane, I go to the toilet.
 At the end, flight attendants are more benevolent and want you to go through as fast as you can.

 #### Use sunscreen protection